DETAILED ACTION

 Claims 2-4 are rejected under 35 U.S.C.
 103 as being unpatentable over Zhang et al. (US 2019/0265705), as applied to claim 1 above, in view of Dietrich et al. (US 2005/0208952).

-Regarding claim 2, Zhang further discloses wherein in a case where the communication connection relationship indicates that the other communication apparatus is present at an end of the communication network (¶87-88 and Fig. 6 – UAV searches among “safe” points for determining a first direction given that the “safe” points is classification for locations which are above a threshold data transmission rate corresponding to the recited communication is present).
+Regarding claim 2, Zhang further discloses wherein in a case where the topology information indicates that the other communication apparatus is present at an end of the communication network (¶87-88 and Fig. 6 – UAV searches among “safe” points for determining a first direction given that the “safe” points is classification for locations which are above a threshold data transmission rate corresponding to the recited communication is present where communication connection relationship corresponding to the recited topology information).

 Zhang does not explicitly disclose identifying the direction of a second communication apparatus, however, Dietrich discloses a signal strength based position identification system including the processor determines that the first direction is a direction of the other communication apparatus (¶36-40 – wireless node location module utilizes signal strength data received from different wireless nodes to determines the locations of the infrastructure radio transceivers corresponding to the recited communication apparatuses which are mapped onto a coverage map indicating the relative directions of the communications apparatus)